suleymantekin/convexhull/README.md

-# convexhull
+# Convexhull
-Convex hull algorithm implementation in JavaScript for Analysis of algorithms lecture
+Convex hull algorithm implementation using canvas in JavaScript for Analysis of Algorithms lecture.

+### You can check the demo by clicking [here](https://suleymantekin.github.io/convexhull/).

 ## Andrew's monotone chain convex hull algorithm